 1) More Talent

 For me, the greatest advantage to a remote team is access to more talent.
 When you’re not limited by location, a whole new pool of talent becomes available.
-Some of the best designers, developers, and marketers I work with today are all remote parts of the world, and I’m glad to be working with them.
+Some of the best designers, developers, and marketers I work with today are all remote parts of the world, and are a part of top website design agency.
 It’s common for my team to be performing development activities in New Jersey, India, and Armenia, while designs are prepared in Dubai and Russia, and great content is being written in the Philippines.
 Limiting ourselves to a small town in New Jersey cannot provide the vast network of talent with the same depth of knowledge available worldwide.

 2) Time is More Flexible